 What Can a Personal Injury Law Firm Do for Me?

 It is always important to consult with an attorney regarding on-the-job injuries, including repetitive stress injuries like carpal tunnel syndrome.
 Brown & Crouppen will investigate the facts and determine whether you or your loved one has a right to compensation.
 We will also investigate whether additional benefits such as Social Security disability, Medicare, or private disability insurance payments are available.

 We will explain the laws to you, based on the state you live in, and let you know all of your options to recover the benefits you deserve.

 You should contact an attorney if:

-Since repetitive motion injuries do not occur as the result of an obvious accident, they difficult to prove.
-An experienced work comp attorney can demonstrate that your injury was work-related, that medical treatment is appropriate and necessary, and whether the injury will impact your future earnings.
+Since repetitive motion injuries do not occur as the result of an obvious accident, they are difficult to prove.
+An experienced workers’ compensation attorney can demonstrate that your injury was work-related, that medical treatment is appropriate and necessary, and whether the injury will impact your future earnings.

 It All Starts With a Free Case Evaluation From the Personal Injury Attorneys at Brown & Crouppen

 Getting started is easy.
 You can call us at 800-536-4357 for a free consultation, or tell us about your case with our Free Case Review form.
 And remember, there’s no upfront cost to you — if you don’t get paid, we don’t get paid.